 Symptoms

 Keep an eye out for signs of allergic reactions.
 These may include things like red, watery eyes; itchiness; skin irritation, such as redness, flaking, or hot spots; swelling; snoring; and/or sneezing.
 Allergies are also sometimes the villain in stubborn, recurring ear problems.
 You may notice your fuzzy buddy continually licking or biting themselves, or perhaps rubbing against things to ease their itching.
 Allergies may also cause flatulence, vomiting, or diarrhea.
 Occasionally, allergies cause more severe reactions, including anaphylactic shock.
 These can include things like difficulty breathing, fainting, and seizures.
+In fact, some dogs may experience symptoms similar to asthma.
+To learn more about this, check out our article on Can My Dog Have Asthma?
 In rare cases, they can even be deadly.
 Contact your vet immediately if you notice any of these warning signs.

 Treatment